JVuento/BinanceSMA/README.md

 Work in progress...

-This is small and simple python bot for trading in binance by 2 MA "graphs"
+This is small and simple python bot for trading in binance by 2 MA "graphs".
+Version 1 only gats data and writes prices in file for testing purposes.

 Will write more in future.